 - Especially helpful for textured or smooth surfaces

-- Apply carefully to prevent excess paint from running
+Step 1: Apply carefully to prevent excess paint from running.

-- Spray topcoat evenly at a 45-degree angle
+Step 2: Spray the topcoat evenly at a 45-degree angle.

-- Smooth out the primer out with 100 or 120-grit sandpaper.
+Step 3: Smooth out the primer with 100- or 120-grit sandpaper.
 Again, clean up the dust with a damp cloth and a vacuum if necessary.